“Sony's PlayStation 5 is the next-gen console to buy this generation.”

 Most recent PlayStation 4 owners no doubt bought the PS4 Pro, which shipped with 1TB of storage space.
 Discounting the storage reserved by the system, a PS4 Pro 1TB offered about 862GB of available storage.
 The PlayStation 5 is quite far behind that, despite the ever-inflating size of AAA games.

-Owners can expand that amount by buying and installing a NVMe PCIe 4.0 SSD.
-The console has an open SSD slot for just that purpose, but Sony has yet to confirm which off-the-shelf NVMe SSDs will work with PS5.
+Owners can expand that amount by buying and installing an NVMe PCIe 4.0 SSD.
+The console has an open SSD slot for just that purpose, and we’ve put together a list of some of the best options you can find.
 These are the only hard drives that will let you take advantage of the PS5’s load speeds.
 A typical NVMe PCIe 4.0 SSD is about $200, which isn’t cheap.
 On the plus side, it’s a bit less than the $220 storage cards used by Microsoft’s Xbox Series X and S consoles.

 You can also hook up an external HDD or SSD, but you won’t see the speed advantages of the system on any games stored there.
 And any PS5 games stored there won’t be playable until you transfer them to the internal drive, making external drives useful only for older games.